How do I register to vote?

 Registering to vote is simple.
 You can register to vote at any time of the year.

-In England and Wales, you can register online at gov.uk/register-to-vote.
+In England, Scotland and Wales, you can register online at gov.uk/register-to-vote.

 If you have recently moved house you will need to re-register at your new address to be eligible to vote there.
-If you have only changed your name, you should contact your Electoral Registration Officer to update your details.
+If you have only changed your name, you should contact your local Electoral Registration Officer to request a change of name form.
+To find their contact details enter your postcode on www.aboutmyvote.co.uk.

 In Northern Ireland the Chief Electoral Officer is responsible for compiling and maintaining the electoral register.
 Rather than household registration an individual can register at any time of the year.
 When registering to vote in Northern Ireland you have to provide personal identification information such as your date of birth and national insurance number.
 You can find out more at www.eoni.org.uk.